KseniaDanilowa/my_house/README.md

-# "House" project describes go-structures and work with database
+# "House" project describes go-structures and work with database in GO language
 _________
 **Authors:**